 - Becoming a positive role model both in terms of knowledge and character

-- Gaining a source of guidance and providing a deeper perspective for insight and creativity
+- Gaining a source of guidance and providing a broader perspective for insight and creativity

 - A safe confidant or friend for dialogue and debate